wrt2dc/trellis/README.md

 ## Deployment

- * Container-less deployment and (possibly) also OSGi.
+ * Container-less (e.g. Docker) deployment and OSGi.

 ## Building

  * All projects are written in Java and/or Clojure and require at least Java 8.
 All projects can be built with Gradle.